Reading time: About 3 minutes

 Also, I never forget that the schedule is completely flexible.
 If someone cancels a meeting at the last moment, I can always slot something else into the time.
 But I find that following the schedule allows me to minimize the amount of time I spend checking email, which is my bugbear.

 How do you protect your writing productivity?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by July 31/17, will be put in a draw for a copy of Business Writing and Communication by Kenneth W. Davis.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+Anyone who comments on today’s post (or any others) by July 31/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!